morgannegagne/exceptional-repository/README.md

 # Description

-This is an example sit for the Intro to Front-end Web Development course at the The Flatiron School
+This is an example site for the Intro to Front-end Web Development course at the The Flatiron School